About the European Skills Index

-Cedefop's Making Skills Work Index measures the comparative performance of the skills formation and matching system of each EU country.
+Cedefop's European Skills Index, also known as Making Skills Work Index, measures the comparative performance of the skills formation and matching system of each EU country.
 The purpose of a skills formation and matching system is to continually develop the skills of the population and utilise these skills by matching individuals' skills to the needs of employers.

 Pillar 1 'Development' measures training and education activities

 Pillar 2 'Activation' measures the transition of people into work, and participation in the labour market

 Pillar 3 'Matching' measures the degree of successful matching of skills, that is the extent to which skills are effectively matched in the labour market

 Information about the indicators included in each pillar can be found here.

 The European Skills Index as well as its pillars can be visualised in various ways.
 A spider chart is set as default and places, in alphabetical order, all Member States next to each other.
 However, the European Skills Index can be visualised as a columns chart where for each Member State a stacked bar displays the performance in terms of both the Index and the pillars comprising it.
 As for the pillars presented below the Index, the columns display offers the overall pillar score.
 The score of each Member State can also be viewed in a table.

 The index score is the estimate of performance - the EU average is zero, so a positive score means better than average, and negative is worse than average.
 For the overall European Skills Index, the scores range from approximately -0.9 (low) to 1.0 (high) skills formation and matching systems performance.
 For each of the three pillars, the scores range from approximately -1.8 (low) to 1.7 (high).

 Filtering by country offers in-depth analysis of the European Skills Index by Member State.